PlatyPew/Digispark-Duckduino/README.md

 # Duckduino-Digispark
-Just a bunch of cod and stuff
+Just a bunch of code and stuff